Herman Miller Renew Standing Desk Review

 Lifting Base Technology

 Of the three Herman Miller standing desk lines (the others being the Nevi and the Motia) the Renew uses the highest-quality componentry.
-The base on the Renew desk is a product by German linear actuator manufacturer OMT Veyhl, manufactured in Holland, Michigan.
+Thelifting base on the Renew desk is based on linear actuator technology from German-based Ketterer.

 Commercial customers have the option of a 22″ – 49″ adjustment range with an upgrade to a dual-stage base, which is the most common configuration since this is the only one that meets the ANSI/BIFMA G1-2013 Ergonomic Guidelines that corporate, government and education customers are required to buy.
 To simplify inventory Herman Miller has with this one decision significantly limited the available market for this desk, especially considering that if a desk is shared with spouses or kids then someone in the family is likely to be too short or too tall to be able to use it ergonomically.

 This is going to be a deal killer for very short and very tall people, but the Renew is only offered to online customers in one height range, and it’s a very narrow one of 27″-46″.
 Shorter users will find the lowest sitting height to be too high, while taller users will find the top end to be too low and/or too shaky (as the tubes of the lifting columns have very little overlap at maximum height extension).

 In terms of paint colors on the base, commercial customers get ten base color choices to choose from, while online customers get three.
 The three are Graphite Satin / Polished Aluminum, White / Polished Aluminum and White / White, with the latter being the cheapest.

 The Renew is built with a LogicData controller, which is one of the best on the market.
 The style of the controller is a simple up-down paddle.
 Commercial customers also get the option of the classic programmable digital controller with height preset buttons, though this is not offered to online buyers of the Renew standup desk.